Workers Are Moving First, Asking Questions Later. What Happens When Offices Reopen?

 One of them is Benji, 34, who moved with his partner and daughter from downtown Detroit to Lansing, Mich., in August.
 He asked that his last name not be used in order to not complicate his job situation.

-He and his partner signed a two-year lease, even though Benji's employer, a large health insurance company, hasn't given him permission to work remotely on a permanent basis.
+He and his partner signed a two-year lease, even though Benji's employer, a large health insurance company, hasn't given him permission to work remotely permanently.

-"Oh, it felt totally risky," he laughs.
+"Oh, it felt totally risky," he says, laughing.
 "It felt like I was jumping off of a ledge without a parachute."

 He takes inspiration from the digital nomads he follows on YouTube and travel blogs.
 They seem to enjoy a sense of freedom and possibility in their lives that he hadn't been feeling in his own work life, he says.

-"They're living in Bali and working on a laptop with a hot spot in their bikini — and I was honestly jealous!" he laughs.
+"They're living in Bali and working on a laptop with a hot spot in their bikini — and I was honestly jealous," he says.
 "Moving from Detroit to Lansing is about the closest I was going to get to that kind of jet-setting lifestyle."